The best free PDF editors let you edit, and work together on files without subscriptions or fees.

 What sets it apart from other similar offerings, however, are its security features.
 All files uploaded to the service are automatically wiped from its servers after two hours.
 This means you can use it to work on sensitive documents without having to be worried about your data being leaked or stolen.

-We described Sejda as a convincingly power PDF editor, noting that using it is “so self-explanatory, it's difficult to fault the tools that are available.”
-Conversely, we were disappointed by the lack of precision over layout and movement controls.
+Sejda as a convincingly power PDF editor - in our tests, we found that using it is incredibly self-explanatory, and it was frankly difficult to fault the tools on offer.
+On the other hand, we were disappointed by the lack of precision over layout and movement controls.

 Sejda also offers a desktop version with the biggest difference being that all of the processing is handled locally as opposed to in the cloud.
 Regardless of which free version you choose, Sejda limits you to working on a maximum of three tasks per day, one file at a time and files can’t be larger than 50MB or 200 pages.